Wayne B. Phillips: Early career

-Phillips played cricket as a wicketkeeper at high school, but concentrated on batting once he started grade cricket with Sturt district cricket club.
-He would occasionally keep wicket and was a reserve wicketkeeper with Australian under-age teams, but soon established himself as a specialist batsman.
+Phillips played cricket as a wicketkeeper at high school, but concentrated on batting once he made his South Australian Premier Cricket debut with Sturt Cricket Club.
+He would occasionally keep wicket and was a reserve wicketkeeper with Australian Under-19 team.
+However his club, Sturt, had the South Australian state keeper, Russell Vincent, so Phillips became a specialist batsman.

 He made his first class debut during the 1977–78 season, when the state sides had been depleted due to World Series Cricket.
-Over the summer he played three Sheffield Shield matches and a single one-day match as a middle-order batsman, with a top score of 22.
+Over the summer Phillips played three Sheffield Shield matches and a single one-day match as a middle-order batsman, with a top score of 22.

-Phillips did not play first class cricket again until the 1980–81 season, when he was picked for South Australia's last match of the Sheffield Shield.
-He made the most of his opportunity, scoring 111 and 91 as an opener against Victoria.
+Phillips did not play state cricket again until the 1980–81 season.
+He was selected in the one day team to play in the McDonald's Cup and began as an opener when "South Australia needed a fast runner to between wickets to partner Rick Darling.
+I took on the job because they were a bit short on openers."
+Phillips was picked for South Australia's last match of the Sheffield Shield.
+He made the most of his opportunity, scoring 111 and 91 against Victoria.

-Phillips established himself as an opening batsman over the 1981–82 season, scoring 857 first class runs at an average of 47.61, forming a strong opening combination with Rick Darling and making an important contribution to South Australia winning the Sheffield Shield that summer.
+Phillips established himself as an opening batsman over the 1981–82 season scoring 857 first class runs at an average of 47.61, forming a strong opening combination with Rick Darling and making an important contribution to South Australia winning the Sheffield Shield that summer.

 He scored a century against the visiting Pakistan side and 260 against Queensland – the first double century from a South Australian batsman in ten years.